Medical Alert IDs for Chronic Kidney Disease

 - High blood pressure which can cause further damage to the kidneys and negatively impact blood vessels, heart, and other organs in the body.

 - Fluid buildup in the body that can cause problems with the heart and lungs.

 “The most common cause of sudden death in patients with ESRD is hyperkalemia, which often follows missed dialysis or dietary indiscretion.
 The most common cause of death overall in the dialysis population is cardiovascular disease; cardiovascular mortality is 10-20 times higher in dialysis patients than in the general population.” - Medscape

 Medical Alert IDs Can Help Manage CKD

-Chronic Kidney Disease is not often apparent to first responders.
+Medical IDs can alert others that Chronic Kidney Disease is present because CKD is not often apparent to first responders.
 A medical ID serves as an effective tool to alert emergency staff of a patient's special care needs, even when a person can’t speak for themselves.
 When every second counts, wearing a medical ID can help protect the kidney and safeguard its remaining function.

 What to put on a medical ID for Chronic Kidney Disease or Kidney Failure

 To effectively alert health care providers to consider a patient's chronic kidney disease, a medical ID should have accurate and easy to read information engraved.
 However, some people find it difficult to decide what needs to be on an emblem.

 There are many styles of medical IDs, some with larger medical ID plates where more information can be engraved.
 We invite you to look at our medical IDs for your personal use.
 Different types and stages of kidney disease are often managed by specialized treatments and medications.
 A custom engraved medical alert jewelry can hold precise information that is specific to the wearer's health condition.
 Here are some of the most important items to put on a chronic kidney disease or kidney failure medical ID: